 Martin Wolff became like a father to him, encouraging him in his desire for further education.
 While in the camp, Alfred had passed his matriculation exams easily, but upon release was promptly rejected by McGill because their Jewish "quota" was filled and by the University of Toronto because the chemistry department was doing sensitive war work.
 He applied to Queen's, where he was accepted in mid-term into the Faculty of Applied Science.

 "I was a free man, I had been welcomed into a Canadian family and had been accepted by a prestigious Canadian university," he recalls.
 "I was determined to do my best."

-Combining arts and science, as he has ever since, Alfred earned a number of Queen's degrees very quickly: a BSc in Engineering Chemistry 1945, a BA in History 1946, and an MSc in Chemistry 1947.
+Combining arts and science, as he has ever since, Alfred earned a number of Queen's degrees very quickly: a BSc in Engineering Chemistry in 1945 and a BA in History 1946, and an MSc in Chemistry 1947.
 He went on to complete his PhD in organic chemistry at Harvard in 1950.
 That year, he went to Milwaukee to work in research for the Pittsburgh Plate Glass Company and the next year he started his own tiny chemical supply company - literally in a garage.

 In 1949, travelling on the SS Franconia from Quebec City to Liverpool, Alfred met Isabel Overton (b.
 1926), the daughter of a deeply religious Protestant family in Northern Ontario and a graduate of Victoria University in Toronto.

 "How all the fellows at the university could have overlooked a woman of such inner and outer beauty, such goodness and intelligence was beyond my understanding," he later wrote.
 After the voyage, Alfred and Isabel spent many hours in London together and were enchanted with each other; after nine days, Alfred proposed marriage.